NMMI/qbmove-simulink/README.md

 - QB Move Init

-    This block is used to provide the right handle to the other blocks and allow the communication between the computer and the qbmoves.
+    This block is used to provide the right handle to the other blocks and allows the communication between the computer and the qbmoves.

     + WINDOWS